NDAK10006U IT Innovation and Change (ITIaC)

 In the practical track, the students (in groups of 4-5) will conduct an IT innovation project for a minor company, a department in a larger company, a non-profit organisation or the like.
 Students are strongly encouraged to make contact with a potential company prior to the course.
-The students will investigate problems and opportunities in the company's current way of producing products and services based on which coherent visions for IT based changes are proposed.
+The students will investigate problems and opportunities in the company's current way of producing products and services based on which coherent visions for IT-based changes are proposed.
 The project will be carried out in close collaboration with management, employees and other interest groups.
-Throughout the course there will be lectures introducing an IT innovation method and supervision to support the project work.
+Throughout the course, there will be lectures introducing an IT innovation method and supervision to support the project work.

 The theoretical track consists of lectures and student presentations.
 Here the students will develop their argumentative skills, and learn to reflect and combine knowledge gained through the student projects, the applied method, and the course literature.

-The course require active participation from each student.
+The course requires active participation from each student.
 It is expected that the students conduct an IT design project with an organisation.
 It is also expected that the students will present part of the course literature, and engage in discussions on the topics presented.

 - Techniques for analyzing a company's current situation and challenges including ethnographic methods

 - Methods for the active involvement of users including participatory design